-Enlisted persons who have served one year in the Illinois National Guard or Naval Militia may apply.
+Enlisted persons who have completed one full year in the Illinois National Guard may apply.
 The ING pays tuition and certain fees for eligible persons attending an ISAC-approved institution.
-Persons are eligible for ING only during the period they are enlisted in the guard or militia.
+Persons are eligible for ING only during the period they are enlisted in the guard.
 Applications must be renewed annually.